phil-rice/xingyi/README.md

 Scala futures are NOT actually a monad, they are almost Monads.

 ### Kleisli Arrows and Transformations
 Kleisli arrows are effectively flatMap.
-If I take K1 and K2 and do (K1 andThen K2) where andThen is the arrow, I end up with a function K1 that is takes the result and flatMaps it to do K2.
+If I take K1 and K2 and do (K1 arrow K2), I end up with a function K1 that is takes the result and flatMaps it to do K2.
 Pretty straightforwards

 I find that these arrows are not a suitable composition for about half the things I want to.
 For example when I profile a klesli I need to do something at the start, then call the original kleisli